data-mill-cloud/mastro/K8S-DEPLOY.md

 When using a deployment the `github.com/go-co-op/gocron` library is used to schedule the agent runs.
 The deployment implies a Pod being created to run either once or periodically.
 On K8s, however, the Job and CronJob resources can be used for a similar purpose, respectively for one-time and periodical jobs.
+Another possibility, currently out of the scope of this document, is to use a Workflow manager such as [Argo-workflows](https://argoproj.github.io/argo-workflows/).

 #### Deployment